ctkstl/earth_science/resources.md

         *   Magnetic field strength with two magnets on string - Show that one magnet will align with the earth's field...
 Then use another magnet to show how close it has to be to 'overpower' the earth's field.
     3. Convection and the Mantle
     4. Exploring Earth’s Surface
-        *   Map of Ozark Plateau/Mountains, and how it comes right up into STL.
+        *   [Map of Ozark Plateau/Mountains](https://en.wikipedia.org/wiki/Ozarks#/media/File:OzarkRelief.jpg), and how it comes right up into STL.
+            *   Turn on 'Terrain' feature of google maps and zoom around south-west of STL
     5. Models of Earth
         *   Use tablet starmap to find the direction to the north star...compare the direction to our location on a globe.
         *   More complicated: Find the direction to the sun, compare with time of day + day of year...how does this change by latitude.